Sky (English/Australian band): Fourth and fifth line-ups, and final years: 1990–1995

-Peek was replaced by classical/cross-discipline guitarist Richard Durrant (an associate of Herbie Flowers).
-Durrant joined the band in time for a comeback concert in September 1992 at the Barbican in London.
+Peek was replaced by classical/cross-discipline guitarist Richard Durrant (an associate of Herbie Flowers), who joined the band in time for a comeback concert in September 1992 at the Barbican in London.
 However, although Sky toured the UK again during spring 1993, they were playing notably smaller venues than they had in the 1980s.
 As gaps in band activity grew longer, and audiences shrank, the group's remaining momentum was gradually lost.
 The last performance by Sky was at an RAF tribute concert in May 1995.
-Although the band never formally disbanded, Sky has never since returned to active recording and performance.
-The subsequent deaths of Steve Gray (in 2008) and Kevin Peek (in 2013) make a future reunion unlikely.
+Flowers has commented that "the last two or three years were more for the sheer joy of being in that fantastic band.
+We were still filling out places but I think we knew it would fizzle out and we nipped it in the bud before it did."

+Although the band never formally disbanded, Sky never returned to active recording and performance; although various members still seemed to have a lot of affection for the project.
+As late as 2016, John Williams had expressed interest in a possible reformation; with Fry adding in 2024 (prior to the death of Herbie Flowers) "I don't feel as though we took it as far as we could.
+It would be a bit difficult, but that’s not to say it wouldn't happen.
+I'd love to, and I know Herbie would too."
+In the same interview as Fry, Flowers commented "it's like when they ask, 'Are Oasis going to do Glastonbury?'
+I think, 'Bollocks!'...
+Sky were great at the time, but we all change.
+If I heard something [of theirs] I'd be like, 'Oh no, God, I didn't realise it was that bad!'"